Payments for carers

 We provide payments to people who provide daily care for someone with severe disability, a medical condition, or who is frail aged.

-Financial assistance for carers
+Financial help for carers

-Carer Payment provides financial support to people who are unable to work in substantial paid employment because they provide full time daily care to someone with severe disability or medical condition, or to someone who is frail aged.
+Carer Payment provides financial help to people who are unable to work in substantial paid employment.
+This must be because they provide full time daily care for either someone:

-Carer Adjustment Payment is a one off payment to help families deal with the increased costs of caring for a child younger than 7 years old who has had a sudden and severe illness or accident.
+Carer Adjustment Payment is a one off payment.
+It helps families deal with the increased costs of caring for a child that is both:

 Payments to help carers with dependent children

 - children whose parents are unable to care for them in certain circumstances.
-No income or assets test is required.

-Other assistance carers should know about
+Other help carers should know about

 The Continence Aids Payment Scheme helps eligible people with permanent and severe incontinence to pay for incontinence products.